damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 This version also includes [security updates](http://about.mattermost.com/security-updates/) and upgrade from earlier versions is recommended.

-## Redis Sentinal Support
+## Redis Sentinel Support

-GitLab now has experimental support for Redis Sentinal.
+GitLab now has experimental support for Redis Sentinel.

 > [See the docs for details](http://docs.gitlab.com/ce/administration/high_availability/redis.html#experimental-redis-sentinel-support)